MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-evaluations.md

 ---

-1. After you clean up for the evaluations app, return to the Chat app and [clean up](get-started-app-chat-template.md#clean-up-resources) its resources.
+1. After you clean up for the evaluations app, return to the chat app and [clean up](get-started-app-chat-template.md#clean-up-resources) its resources.

 ## Next steps